bjacobel/resume/readme.md

 TeX source for my resume.
-Contains a Makefile and Travis scripts to build a PDF and deploy it to S3/Cloudfront.
+Contains a Makefile to build a PDF and deploy it to S3/Cloudfront.

+Requires a TeX distribution (e.g., MacTeX).

 [See the result here](https://giles.bjacobel.com/resume.pdf).